Avengers: Age of Ultron: Home media

-Avengers: Age of Ultron was released by Walt Disney Studios Home Entertainment on digital download on September 8, and on Blu-ray, Blu-ray 3D, and DVD on October 2.
+Avengers: Age of Ultron was released on digital download by Walt Disney Studios Home Entertainment on September 8, and on Blu-ray, Blu-ray 3D, and DVD on October 2.
 The digital and Blu-ray releases include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 The film was also collected in a 13-disc box set, titled "Marvel Cinematic Universe: Phase Two Collection", which includes all of the Phase Two films in the Marvel Cinematic Universe, and was released on December 8.
 In July 2015, Whedon stated that he did not intend on releasing a director's cut of Avengers: Age of Ultron because despite the film's complexity, he was satisfied with the theatrical version and did not think it needed to be tweaked.
 Walt Disney Studios Home Entertainment released the film on Ultra HD Blu-ray on August 14, 2018.

 In September 2014, TNT acquired the US cable broadcast rights, for broadcast two years after its theatrical release.